efabless/openlane2/docs/source/getting_started/newcomers/index.md

 {term}`LVS` stands for Layout Versus Schematic.
-It compares the layout {term}`GDSII` or DEF/LEF, with the schematic which is usually in {term}`Verilog`, ensuring that connectivity in both views are matching.
+It compares the layout {term}`GDSII` or DEF/LEF, with the schematic which is usually in {term}`Verilog`, ensuring that connectivity in both views matches.
-Sometimes, user configuration or even the tools have errors and such check is important to catch them.
+Sometimes, user configuration or even the tools have errors and such a check is important to catch them.

 Common LVS errors include but are not limited to: